redlotusdesignz/redlotusdesignz/README.md

 🎨 I teach a course on webcomics design via Skillshare!
 You can enroll in my course [here](https://skl.sh/3fxrr02).

-📚 I love to read romance and cozy mysteries books.
+📚 I write book reviews on romance and mystery genres on [Substack](http://redlotusdesignz.substack.com).

-🎵 I listen to heavy metal music while I work and play.
+🎵 I listen to heavy metal and lo-fi music while I work and play.

 ☕ I drink Teecchino herbal tea as I'm sensitive to caffeine.